Glue Resist Watercolor Rainbow

 Required Materials

-Here’s what you’ll need to make your very own glue resist rainbow using school glue and watercolour paint:
+Here’s what you’ll need to make your very own glue resist rainbow using school glue and watercolor paint:

 Supplies required to make a watercolour rainbow craft.

-How to Make a Glue Resist Watercolour Rainbow (Step-by-Step)
+How to Make a Glue Resist Watercolor Rainbow (Step-by-Step)

 1. Draw Clouds

-Start by drawing two clouds on a sheet of cardstock or watercolour paper using school glue.
+Start by drawing two clouds on a sheet of cardstock or watercolor paper using school glue.

 The clouds should be positioned at either end of the rainbow.
 Older kids might be able to do this themselves with a little help, but you’ll need to do this step on your own if your children are too young.